espnet/espnet/README.md

 export CUDA_PATH=$CUDAROOT
 ```

-If you want to use multiple GPUs, you should install [NCLL](https://developer.nvidia.com/nccl)
+If you want to use multiple GPUs, you should install [nccl](https://developer.nvidia.com/nccl)
-and set paths in your `.bashrc` or `.bash_profile` as follows
+and set paths in your `.bashrc` or `.bash_profile` appropriately, for
 ```
 CUDAROOT=/path/to/cuda
 NCCL_ROOT=/path/to/nccl